mkhairul6/AlphaDocs/README.md

 	test: boolean, default false, if true, it’s as if type == “TEST” but order will behave correctly as the intended type,
 	fulfillmentTime: milliseconds since epoch time, time the customer wants to be fulfilled, if null, means NOW
 	customer: Guest object, optional,
-	phone: string, optional, if passed in sets the phone number that the merchant can call specifically for that order
+	phone: string, optional, if passed in sets the phone number that the merchant can call specifically for that order,
-	voucher: ID of the voucher instance assigned to the customer,
+	vouchers: Array of Voucher IDs to be applied to this order,
+	promoCodes: Array of promo codes to be applied to this order,
 	rewardPoints: integer,
 	pax: integer, number of people eating in (only applicable for DINE_IN) }